matisko/FileCounter/README.md

 * Quick writes.
 * Colour highlighting for different days, alternate rows, and mouse hover.
 * Auto generated links reload logs and toggle chopping long values and/or hiding repeated values.
+* Optional parameters in the three main functions determine whether to:
+ * print the hit count on the page (default: not printed)
-* Optional parameters can be used to log page hits in the counter for that page, and/or the "all" counter.
+ * add page hits to the log for that page  (default: yes)
+ * add page hits to the "all" log  (default: yes)
+ * the custom log name for the page (default: based on the calling page name)
 * Simple blocking of IP ranges, to prevent bots from soaking up bandwidth (and blocked hits will be logged separately).
 The file named "_" is the empty dummy file the bots get redirected to.
 * Row or column ordering in the log display could be changed by adjusting a bit of code.